Sequence-to-sequence Singing Voice Synthesis with Perceptual Entropy Loss: Experiments

 \textbf{RNN}: we use four bidirectional LSTM modules to process the embedding of phone, position, beats, and pitch at each time frame.
 The hidden size of these LSTM modules is 256, and the layer number is three.
 In training with the PE loss, We set $\lambda$ defined in Eq. (\ref{eq: interpolation}) as 0.01 and use the Adam optimizer with a 0.001 learning rate.

 \textbf{Transformer}: For the transformer-based model, the encoder module consists of a single 3x1 GLU block with 256 channels.
-The decoder module consists of six layers with single head self-attention and 3x1 GLU blocks with 256 channels.
+The decoder module consists of six layers with 4 heads self-attention and 3x1 GLU blocks with 256 channels.
 In the training stage with the PE loss, the ratio of PE loss $\lambda$ defined in Eq. (\ref{eq: interpolation}) is set as 0.01.
 The Adam optimizer with 0.001 learning rate and noam warm-up policy \cite{vaswani2017attention} are utilized in the training stage.

 \textbf{Conformer}: The conformer encoder has ten blocks of encoder layers.
 Each encoder layer consists of a 256-dimension, four-heads self-attention layer with relative position representations.
-The linear units of feed-forward module are set to 1024 and the kernel size in each convolutional module is set to seven.
+The size of linear units in feed-forward module is 1024 and the kernel size in each convolutional module is set as 7.
 The decoder module employs the six blocks that include stacked MHSA layers and Gated Linear Units (GLU) layer.
 In the training stage with the PE loss, the weight of the PE loss $\lambda$ defined in Eq. (\ref{eq: interpolation}) is set as 0.02.
 The Adam optimizer with 0.001 learning rate and OneCycle policy are utilized in the training stage \cite{smith2018disciplined}.

 The following settings are shared in all the experiments: the ground-truth Mel-spectrum uses 80 Mel-bins.
 The embedding size of the phone, pitch, and beats are 256.
 Global mean normalization is applied for outputs.
 The dropout rate in encoder and decoder is set as 0.1.
 We train these models for 300 epochs and choose the model with the lowest $\mathcal{L}_1^{\text{linear}}$ on the validation set.